Axiomatic Choice: Model

-The reader may have noticed that we allow some redundancy in our notation.
-The two variables $(x, f)$ are enough to uniquely determine $y = f(x)$, so the tuple $(x, f, y)$ contains redundant information.
-We do this for clarity and brevity.

 These are our initial building blocks for modeling axiomatic choice.
 We refer to the elements of $\mathcal{X}$ as profiles, the elements of $\mathcal{Y}$ as outcomes, the functions in $\mathcal{F}$ as rules, and the tuples in $\mathcal{D}$ as decisions.
 We can use a rule to make a decision, which consists in taking in a profile and producing an outcome.
+Notice that the two variables $(x, f)$ are enough to uniquely determine $y = f(x)$, so the tuple $(x, f, y)$ contains redundant information.
+We do this for clarity.

-\paragraph{Axioms} An axiom partitions a set of decisions into those decisions that obey the axiom and those that violate the axiom.
-An axiom $A$ induces a partition $P_A:\mathcal{D} \rightarrow \{0,1\}$ on a set of decisions $\mathcal{D}$, splitting it into a set of decisions that \emph{violate} the axiom and a complementary set that \emph{obey} the axiom.
-We abuse notation slightly and associate axiom $A$ with the set of decisions that obey it using functional notation where $A(x,f,y) = 1$ means decision $(x,f,y)$ obeys $A$, while $A(x,f,y)=0$ means the axiom is violated.
+\paragraph{Axioms} An axiom $A$ induces a partition $P_A:\mathcal{D} \rightarrow \{0,1\}$ on a set of decisions $\mathcal{D}$, splitting it into those decisions that \emph{violate} the axiom (0) and a complementary set that \emph{obey} the axiom (1).
+We abuse notation slightly and use functional notation where $A(x,f,y) = 1$ means decision $(x,f,y)$ obeys $A$, while $A(x,f,y)=0$ means the axiom is violated.
+Any axiom can be uniquely characterized by the set of all decisions $L \subseteq \D$ that obey it.

-Axioms, which codify statements about decisions, are used (1) when making decisions and (2) when evaluating decisions.
-We say that we \textit{evaluate} a decision when we check whether it obeys a given axiom, e.g., to judge or explain decisions.
+Axioms are used to make and evaluate decisions.
+We say that we \textit{evaluate a decision} when we check whether it obeys a given axiom.
+When used to \textit{make decisions}, an axiom restricts the set of allowed rules and possible outcomes given any profile.
+We will refer to the following running example throughout the paper.